oroinc/crm/src/Oro/Bundle/CaseBundle/Resources/doc/api/case_comment.md

 #### get_subresource

-Retrieve the records of the user who is an owner of a specific case comment record.
+Retrieve a record of the user who is an owner of a specific case comment record.

 This user is also considered the case comment author if the *contact* field value is not specified for the case comment.